seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-28-memcached-reactphp-p3.md

     <img src="/assets/images/posts/reactphp-memcached/events.gif" alt="events" class="">
 </p>

-When the server stops and the connection is *broken* the client emits `error` event because we haven't close the client manually.
-Then the client is being closed and emits `close` event.
+When the server stops and the connection is *broken* the client emits `error` event because we haven't closed the client manually.
+Then the client is being closed and emits the `close` event.
 So, the client consumers can handle these situations.

+## Conclusion

+At this moment all the basic functionality is implemented and the client is done.
+The next step is testing.
+So, the next article will be about unit-testing ReactPHP promises...

 <hr>